jrmidkiff/Sample_R_Code/README.md

 Month and year written:  September 2017

-Use Alt + O to minimize to section headings, use Alt + Shift + O to reverse

 Descriptive Text:

 With this code, I show part of the analysis I did for n = 1,262 responses from a survey asking respondents what it would take for them to live in or continue to live in a certain low-income area where they currently work or attend school.
 In addition, the original survey asks for a significant amount of demographic information about the respondents.